BV Q1 2026 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• EBITDA: Continued growth, contributing to a third consecutive year of record adjusted EBITDA.
+• Adjusted EBITDA: Continued growth noted, contributing to expectations of a third consecutive year of record adjusted EBITDA.

-• Employee Turnover: Improved by approximately 30% over two years, enhancing service reliability.
+• Employee Turnover: Improved by approximately 30% over the past two years, contributing to better service consistency and customer retention.

 2. Strategic Updates and Business Highlights